-In the course of Jesus' ministry, certain people chose to follow him without condition.
-Others wanted to join him, but with certain conditions.
+In the course of Jesus' ministry, certain people chose to follow Him without condition.
+Others wanted to join Him, but with certain conditions.
 Jesus took issue with their excuses.

-The Hasty Disciple
+The Hasty Follower

 As they were walking along the road, a man said to him, "I will follow you wherever you go."
 Jesus replied, "Foxes have dens and birds have nests, but the Son of Man has no place to lay his head." - Luke 9:57, 58

 It appears to me that this disciple was more interested in the attention Jesus was receiving and wanted to get in on the action.
-He didn't seem nearly as interested in what it meant to surrender to Jesus and take up his mission.
+He didn't seem nearly as interested in what it meant to surrender to Jesus and take up His mission.

-The Hesitant Disciple
+The Hesitant Follower

 He said to another man, "Follow me."
 But he replied, "Lord, first let me go and bury my father."
 Jesus said to him, "Let the dead bury their own dead, but you go and proclaim the kingdom of God." - Like 9:59, 60